sebastian-zieba/PACMAN/docs/source/stage02.rst

 Stage 02
 ============

-This Stage has to perform a barycentric correction because the header only contains MJD.
+This stage performs a barycentric correction because the time stamps for the observations do not account for HST's orbital motion.

 .. code-block:: console